 After a three-week trip to Europe this past summer with my husband, I had a lot of catching up to do.
 At last, our zillions of vacation photos from one camera and two cell phones are sorted and edited and I was ready to make our photo book.
-Making a memory book after our vacations has become a tradition so we can reminisce over our past trips.
-I chose Mixbook, as I’ve made a number of photo books, canvas prints and calendars with them and have always been pleased.
-It’s been a while since I’ve made a photo book (meaning it was our first big vacation in a while), so now seemed the perfect time to re-visit their book editor and update my review of Mixbook’s photo book products.
+Making a memory book after our vacations have become a tradition so we can reminisce over our past trips.
+I chose Mixbook, as I’ve made a number of photo books, canvas prints, and calendars with them and have always been pleased.
+It’s been a while since I’ve made a photo book (meaning it was our first big vacation in a while), so now seemed the perfect time to revisit their book editor and update my review of Mixbook’s photo book products.

 My Favorite Features:

 - Super user-friendly, flexible, feature-rich editor